GLOSSARY @F-L-O-W

 scaffolding

-efforts by delegating, trading off, or paying others whose
+scaffolding for our efforts by delegating, trading off, or paying others

 self-awareness